Candidates Tournament 2024

 The 2024 Candidates Tournament was an eight-player chess tournament, held to determine the challenger for the World Chess Championship 2024.
-The tournament took place at The Great Hall in Toronto, Canada, from 3–22 April, 2024.
+The tournament took place at The Great Hall in Toronto, Canada, from 3–22 April 2024.
 The event was held alongside the Women's Candidates Tournament.
+As with every Candidates tournament since 2013, it was a double round-robin tournament.

 The event was won by Gukesh Dommaraju, which made him the youngest ever winner of a Candidates Tournament, and the youngest ever World Chess Championship challenger.
-Following the event Gukesh went on to become the youngest undisputed World Champion by defeating Ding Liren in the 14th and last classical game.

-As with every Candidates tournament since 2013, it was a double round-robin tournament.
-The winner of the tournament earned the right to play the World Chess Championship 2024 against the defending World Chess Champion Ding Liren.
+He earned the right to play the World Chess Championship 2024 against the defending World Chess Champion Ding Liren; he went on to win and become the youngest undisputed World Chess Champion.

 Qualification

 The qualifiers for the Candidates Tournament were: